 Whatever your profession of interest, it is wise to develop a knowledge of the profession through continuing and increasing involvement.
 A collection of brief, one-time exposures do not provide the kind of insights that will help you assess your suitability for the profession.
 Nor will they provide much evidence to professional schools that you have a working knowledge of the profession.

-The Office of Career Services (x 1530) in Slavin 111 offers Winter Session Shadowing Information Sessions.
+The Career Education Center (x 1530) in Slavin 108 offers Winter Session Shadowing Information Sessions.

 The Rhode Island Hospital: The only Level 1 Trauma Center in the region and may be a good option for premedical students to volunteer as Family liaisons, Dietary services, Emergency room, Gift shop, As nurse aides, Office support, Recovery rooms, Pet therapy, Patient representatives, Occupational therapy, Physical therapy, Radiology, Stock and supplies